 Instead of reaching for a dangerous energy drink or soda, try one of the following eight energy-boosting foods.

 Energy-Boosting Foods #1: Green Tea

 Caffeine (coffee, tea, chocolate, cola, energy drinks) is a drug, a strong stimulant that actually generates a stress reaction in the body.
 Try going for three weeks without caffeine.

 Does an anti-inflammatory diet play a role in pain prevention?
 It’s a worthy—and natural—strategy, considering that pain management has spawned an opioid crisis—one of the worst public health crises of our time.
 (See the U.S. Department of Health & Human Services post “HHS Acting Secretary Declares Public Health Emergency to

 You can use coriander for much more than adding flavor to cooking; coriander health benefits include lowering cholesterol and blood sugar, fighting illness, and protecting from cancer.

 Many of us are looking for ways to live a healthier life and reduce our risk of chronic illness.
 Can antioxidant foods help?
 First, it helps to know exactly what is meant by the often misunderstood term antioxidants—and, of course, it helps to know where we get antioxidants.

-If you are serious about maintaining good health as you age, the recently updated Dietary Guidelines for Americans offer a blueprint for doing so via an eating pattern designed to reduce obesity and prevent chronic diseases like type 2 diabetes, hypertension, and heart disease.
-All have been trending upwards in
+If you’re serious about maintaining good health as you age, use the recently updated Dietary Guidelines for Americans 2015–2020 as your blueprint.
+The publication (available as a free download by clicking here) offers a healthy eating pattern designed to reduce obesity and prevent chronic diseases like type 2 diabetes, hypertension,